-Whether you are on a long-term backpacking trip across Central America or on a short break in Guatemala (or in fact, Belize), you should consider visiting Tikal.
+Whether you are on a long-term backpacking trip across Central America or on a short break in Guatemala, you should consider visiting Tikal.
 If you not sure about going, and how to plan your visit, worry not: I have you covered.
 I have visited Tikal three times and I have plenty of tips to share.

 Everything You Must Know Before Visiting Tikal, Guatemala